klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # PROJECTS

-  Scope: Produce a draft of a six page technical conference paper.
+  Scope: Produce a draft of a six page technical conference paper with some really nice Lean code as the core contribution.

   Ideas: